 If you haven’t read our article on the difference between Unix and Linux you should start from there.
 I defined what Unix and Linux are, their history, and how they differ.
-The coax of the matter is that Linux is the kernel which was developed by Linus Torvalds in 1991 based on the MINIX OS.
+The crux of the matter is that Linux is the kernel which was developed by Linus Torvalds in 1991 based on the MINIX OS.

 Over time, contributors have taken advantage of the fact that Linux (coupled with its GNU component) is open-source and have adjusted it to suit their ideas and implementations; creating a variety of distros with a plethora of unique features.

 What is Android?

 Android Inc. was founded in October 2003 by Andy Rubin, Rich Miner, Nick Sears, and Chris White in California, USA.
 The Android project was described as a project with “tremendous potential in developing smarter mobile devices that are more aware of its owner’s location and preferences”.

 The open-source Android OS was first developed with the aim of creating an advanced OS for digital cameras until when they figured out that the market for digital cameras wasn’t big enough and they realigned their focus to build an OS for handsets that would compete with Microsoft’s Windows Mobile and Symbian.

 Google Inc. bought the company in 2005 and as we know now, the rest is history.

 Under the hood, Android uses a modified Linux kernel which provides developers with tons of pre-built and well-maintained features.
 This, in turn, saves time and allows Android developers to focus on the most important features for mobile devices.

 Drawing from the implication of the details in the GNU Manifesto by Richard Stallman, an OS has four elements: